Andy Nye: Biography

 Payne was asked to join Asia in 1991, whilst Nye had been writing and producing material for the Zombies' Colin Blunstone, a move which resulted in many of the duo's songs being subsequently recorded by Asia on various albums.

 Nye wrote, performed and recorded with After Hours before returning to his original position of hired hand and touring the world with Toyah Willcox, Princess Stephanie of Monaco and various other artists.

 In 1995, he set up his own music agency, becoming Wishbone Ash's UK agent in 2000, a position he holds to the present.

-In 1997, he formed PLATINUM, a fully live, international ABBA tribute show, with Nye performing the role of Benny Andersson.
+In 1997, he formed PLATINUM – The Live ABBA Tribute Show, which has gone on to perform around the world to critical acclaim, with Nye undertaking the role of Benny Andersson.

 In 2009, Voiceprint released an album of the remaining Nye/Payne material entitled The Passion.

 In 2015, Nye's contribution as an agent to keeping Wishbone Ash a viable performing entity after more than forty years was acknowledged by founding member Andy Powell in his autobiography Eyes Wide Open.